Skip to main content

 • Preserved specimens

-A “positive” NPS class result indicates that 1 or more drugs or metabolites within that class have been definitively detected at, or above, the cutoff value for the individual compound (Table).
+A “positive” NPS class result indicates that 1 or more drugs or metabolites within that class have been definitively detected at, or above, the cutoff value for the individual compound.
+Click HERE to see the table showing analytes and cutoffs within the NPS, Qualitative, Urine test.

-A “negative” NPS class result indicates that all drugs and metabolites within that class were not present at levels at or above the cutoff value for each individual compound (Table).
+A “negative” NPS class result indicates that all drugs and metabolites within that class were not present at levels at or above the cutoff value for each individual compound.
+Click HERE to see the table showing analytes and cutoffs within the NPS, Qualitative, Urine test.

-Individual compound cutoffs within a class may range from 1 to 10 ng/mL.
+Individual compound cutoffs within a class may range from 1 ng/mL to 20 ng/mL.
 The NPS class cutoffs listed on the report are a representation of the highest cutoff within a class.

 The NPS test is not designed to determine clinical impairment, and results should be interpreted in conjunction with the clinical presentation of the patient.